 Study 2A showed that people are less likely to admit to having engaged in sensitive behaviors when the questions are presented in escalating order of sensitivity, relative to a condition where questions are presented in descending order.
 Studies 2B and 2C - as well as the fact that the reduction in propensity to admit is more pronounced for the most intrusive questions - shed light on the process underlying this effect.
-Study 2B shows that the question order affects perceptions of the intrusiveness of the questions - when the questions are presented in decreasing order of intrusiveness, they are judged to be less intrusive relative to when they are presented in an increasing order.
-Moreover, this difference in intrusiveness ratings is not a mere reflection of the fact that participants in the Decreasing condition were also more likely to admit to having engaged in the behavior (i.e. it cannot be a simple by-product of the increased tendency to respond affirmatively in the descending condition) because participants judged the intrusiveness of the questions without indicating whether they had engaged in the behaviors.
-Study 2C provides further evidence of the explanation for Study 2A's results by showing that when participants in the Decreasing condition are cued to think about privacy concern, their disclosure levels are similar to those in the Increasing condition not cued to think about privacy.
+Study 2B shows that question order affects perceptions of the intrusiveness of the questions when the questions are presented in decreasing order of intrusiveness, they are judged to be less intrusive relative to when they are presented in an increasing order.
+Moreover, this difference in intrusiveness ratings is not a mere reflection of the fact that participants in the Decreasing condition were also more likely to admit to having engaged in the behavior (i.e., it cannot be a simple by-product of the increased tendency to respond affirmatively in the descending condition) because participants judged the intrusiveness of the questions without indicating whether they had engaged in the behaviors.
+Study 2C and 2D provide further evidence of the explanation for Study 2A's results, by showing that when participants in the Decreasing condition are cued to think about privacy concern (Study 2C), their disclosure levels are similar to those in the Increasing condition not cued to think about privacy; and when they are cued to think about the intrusiveness of various questions before reporting their actual behavior, their propensity to admit is similar to those in the Increasing condition (Study 2D).